| WHY is this medicine prescribed?

 Before using triamcinolone nasal spray,

 - tell your doctor and pharmacist if you are allergic to triamcinolone, any other medications, or any of the ingredients in triamcinolone nasal spray.
-Ask your pharmacist for a list of the ingredients.
+Check the package label for a list of the ingredients.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using triamcinolone, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using triamcinolone nasal spray, call your doctor.

 What SPECIAL DIETARY instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.